Kubis10/CounterForMessenger/README.md

 If you are interested in contributing to this repository, pull requests are much appreciated.

+## How to use
-Note: To use this software you need to download your data directly from Facebook (in JSON format).
+To use this app you need to download your data directly from Facebook (in JSON format) and unzip all files to one folder.
+Then in messages folder you need to copy all folders from archived, filtered and requests to inbox folder.
 [How to download my data?](https://github.com/Kubis10/CounterForMessenger#how-to-download-messages)

 ## Installation